 If your factory unexpectedly closed, how long do you think that it would take you to find a different job in the garments sector?
 (Select one: 0-1 days of looking (Immediately); 2-7 days of looking (About one week); Between 1-2 weeks of looking; Between 2-3 weeks of looking; Between 3-4 weeks of looking; Between 1-2 months of looking; Between 2-3 months of looking; More than 3 months of looking; Not possible to find a different job.)

+jo Select one: Extremely willing; Very willing; Somewhat willing; Not very willing; Not at all willing.

+Suppose you felt that you had the skills to be promoted to the next higher position at your factory.

+How willing would you be to ask the management at your factory for a promotion?

+How willing would you be to quit your job if the management at your factory declined to give you a raise?

 For each question (a) and (b), select one: Extremely willing; Very willing; Somewhat willing; Not very willing; Not at all willing.

+How does your direct supervisor address you?
+Select one: আপনি/তুমি/তুই

+How do you address your direct supervisor?
+Select one: আপনি/তুমি/তুই

+How do you think your direct supervisor addresses other supervisors and managers?

+Select one: আপনি/তুমি/তুই

+Last checked

 SURVEY SECTION 4: HARASSMENT & REPORTING